-- If you miss a dose of nefazodone, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of nefazodone, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use nefazodone.

 - Nefazodone may cause drowsiness, dizziness, blurred vision, or light-headedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use nefazodone with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Additional monitoring of your condition is recommended at the start of treatment and whenever a change in dose is made.

 - It may take several weeks for nefazodone to work fully.
 Continue to take it even though you feel better.
 Do not stop taking nefazodone without checking with your doctor.

 - Do not drink alcohol while you are using nefazodone.

 - Check with your doctor before using medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using nefazodone; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Children, teenagers, and young adults who take nefazodone may be at increased risk for suicidal thoughts or actions.
 Watch all patients who take nefazodone closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.